google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 ## WebAssembly for predictable performance

 In general, JavaScript and WebAssembly can achieve the same peak performance.
-However, in JavaScript it's often tricky to stay on the "fast path".
-One key benefit that WebAssembly offers is _predictable_ performance, even across browsers.
-The strict typing and low-level architecture allows for stronger assumptions and more optimizations during compilation.
-The function above is a prime candidate for WebAssembly.
-But how do you turn hot path written in JavaScript into WebAssembly?
+However, for JavaScript this performance can only be reached on the "fast path", and it's often tricky to stay on that "fast path".
+One key benefit that WebAssembly offers is predictable performance, even across browsers.
+The strict typing and low-level architecture allows the compiler to make stronger guarantees so that WebAssembly code only has to be optimized once and will always use the “fast path”.

 ### Writing for WebAssembly